wavefrontHQ/docs/pages/doc/accounts.md

 <tr>
 <td>
 Account ID</td>
 <td>ID of the account.
 We prefix this ID with <strong>sa::</strong>. <p>A service account name must be unique.
-Wavefront converts service account ID to lower case.
-Users can type upper case or lower case -- this helps avoid duplicates. </p> </td>
+Wavefront converts service account ID to lower case to avoid confusion that can result from almost identical account names (e.g. Service-1 and service-1).
+Users can type upper case or lower case. </p> </td>
 </tr>
 <tr>
 <td>